LegitTalon/get-lifted/README.md

 ```

 > When I want to reverse the string I turn it into an array 'cause Arrays are
-  good for iterating over stuff and being ordere.
+  good for iterating over stuff and being ordered.
 Strings know how to become
   arrays know how to become strings.